calebcarithers/portfolio_site/README.md

-portfolio site. there was no reason to make this with django.
+portfolio site. there was no reason to make this with django. ..working on an update..

 [calebcarithers.com](https://www.calebcarithers.com)